milosz08/event-proxy-system/README.md

 The server does not contain complex and heavyweight frameworks (like Spring, Spring Boot) and is built on a pure Jetty server to achieve the smallest possible memory footprint.
-For the same reason, the decision was made to use good old Swing for the client, instead of the heavyweight Electron.
+For the same reason, the decision was made to use JavaFX for the client, instead of the heavyweight Electron.

 ![](.github/flow-diagram.svg)